Shopify/graphql-metrics/README.md

-**NOTE**: If any non-`graphql-ruby` gem-related exceptions occur in your application during query document parsing and validation, **runtime metrics** for queries (like `query_duration`, etc.) as well as field resolver timings (like `resolver_timings`, `lazy_resolver_timings`) **may not be present** in the extracted `metrics` hash, even if you opt to collect them by using `GraphQL::Metrics::Analyzer` and `GraphQL::Metrics::Tracer`.
+**NOTE**: If any non-`graphql-ruby` gem-related exceptions occur in your application during query document parsing and validation, **runtime metrics** for queries (like `query_duration`, etc.) as well as field resolver timings (like `resolver_timings`, `lazy_resolver_timings`) **may not be present** in the extracted `metrics` hash, even if you opt to collect them by using `GraphQL::Metrics::Analyzer` and `GraphQL::Metrics::Trace`.

 ### Define your own analyzer subclass